optilude/Plone-Conference-2011-training/exercises/exercise-03.rst

 site, though it should not contain custom code.

-In this exercise, we will modify the advanced buildout from Exercise 2 to use a policy package instead of installing Plone directly, and show a simple change in an extension profile.
+In this exercise, we will modify the advanced buildout from Exercise 2 to use a policy package instead of installing Plone directly.

 1. Run ZopeSkel from the src directory::